Khosi9/Noodles/README.md

 Cheese, veggies and poached egg

-with a dash of soysauce
+With a dash of soysauce

+No idea why it takes so long to upload